 Your Aged Receivables is a key item to reference whenever you need to know how much income you can expect, or money you are owed, and where you need to follow up on unpaid invoices.

 Just like before the update, the Sales Tax Report contains a complete record of all of the sales taxes that have been applied to your invoices, but we've added one crucial feature: Sales tax reporting on a cash basis.
-If you're doing business in a region that conducts tax reporting on a cash basis (and it's worth checking with your local and federal tax authorities to see if that's the case where you are) you can now choose to generate a Sales Tax Report on either an accrual or cash basis.
-Just change the report type at the top of the page as needed.
+To generate a cash-based report, just change the report type at the top of the page as needed.

 The detailed view of your Balance Sheet will contain the closing balance of your Accounts Receivable - the invoiced funds coming to you recorded as an asset - as a line item.

 Your Account Transactions Report will give you the ability to view all of the individual transactions assigned to any of your accounts.
 For the first time in Wave, these transactions can be filtered for on a cash or accrual basis.